wentallout/web-dev-compact-info/README.md

 - PURPLE: royalty, wealth, feminity, loan company, women-related stuff, I actually don't like this COLORS WHEEL THEORY:
 - Analogous: next color to the color you pick in the wheel --> harmonious, plesant to look at for a long time but not attention grabbing
-- Complementary: opposite color in the wheel --> extremyly standout, grab your attention, WARNING: usually not good for UI
+- Complementary: opposite color in the wheel --> extremely standout, grab your attention, WARNING: usually not good for UI
 - Split colors: basically a 3 colors palate, great for icons, logo, standout but not CLASHY
 - Triadic: balanced, attention grabbing, overused in the 90s (haha) --> DATED
 - Monochromatic: use the same COLORs in the wheel (red with this shades + another red with another shades) --> VERY MODERN, VERY GOOD.
-Typography: harmony is the key, you want to make your fonts work TOGETHER, getting a pretty font doesn't mean anything, you need to know what to pick, how to use it to show contrast and grab people's attention
+Typography: harmony is the key, you want to make your fonts work TOGETHER, getting a pretty font doesn't mean anything, you need to know what to pick, how to use it to show contrast and grab people's attention main problem: there are way too many FONTS, what the hell do I pick?
+SERIF: conservative, old looking (ex: Didot)
+Slab-Serif: You don't want to use this, trust me.
+For modern websites: you should only care about sans-serif

 1. CSS: